tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 ### Instructor Notes

-* Before class, prepare to use the mnemonic phrase you have been using throughout the course, we will be extracting keys and addresses from it.
+* Before class, prepare to use the mnemonic phrase you have been using throughout the course, as we will be extracting keys and addresses from it.

 * Ensure that an ETH address from this mnemonic is prefunded in your custom chain.